-Here are some ways to help your child stay focused:
+Here are some ways to help your child settle down and concentrate:

-Make a to-do list.
-Having a lot of chores and homework assignments can be overwhelming for kids.
+Having lots of chores and homework assignments can be overwhelming for kids.
 Help your child focus on getting things done by making a list — together — of everything he needs to do for the day or week.
 Then let him cross off each task as he finishes it.
 This is, of course, an essential tool for organizing your life!
 But the to-do list is also a focusing tool.
 Getting everything down on paper can help settle the mind and allow it to think about just one task.
 Either way, helping kids build new organizational habits and bring order to their lives is always useful in making room for learning.

-Use signals.
 Try to avoid conversations when your child is working.
 To cut out distracting talk altogether, you and your child can even come up with a few basic signals.
 For example, when you point to his work, that means he needs to go back to what he was doing.
 Or when you raise your hand, that means he should stop what he’s doing and get to work.
 For some kids, it helps to just lay a hand on their shoulder to bring them back into focus.
 And whatever you do, try to refrain from nagging them, as tempting as it is!
 If they are distracted and having a hard time concentrating, the likelihood is that they already feel bad about this fact.